 Sir my tenant has filed a civil suit in the court of senior division Bhatinda.
-He claimed that he got interest in the property during tenancy.
+He claimed that he got interested in the property during the tenancy.
 I am NRI and used to visit India 4-5 times in a year.
 I never alienated my property to anyone.
 He filed that suit after my receiving notice to vacate my house.

-He had been paying rent for last 6 years but after the notice, past 7 months, he refused to pay rent and he filed this false case.
+He had been paying rent for the last 6 years but after the notice, past 7 months, he refused to pay rent and he filed this false case.
 I want to construct a hotel on the land so I need this property for my personal necessity.
 Please advise.

 It is not disputed that he is your tenant.
 So a jural relation i.e. landlord and tenant has been established.
 It’ll be impossible for him to disprove this jural relation in the court.
-According to section 13 B of Punjab urban rent restriction act, tenant may vacate the premises for his personal necessity.
+According to section 13 B of Punjab urban rent restriction act, the tenant may vacate the premises for his personal necessity.

 Contest the suit and prefer written statement with the plea that tenancy is not disputed, you have personal necessity and burden to disprove ownership and title of landlord shifts upon the plaintiff.
-In these circumstances you’ll win this case.
+In these circumstances, you’ll win this case.